lgmorand/workshop-aca/_entries/02-04 createrevision.md

 ![Revision App](/media/lab1/revisionpond.png)

-> Note that changes made to a container app fall under one of two categories: revision-scope and application-scope changes:
+> Note that changes made to a container app fall under one of two categories:
+>
-`Revision-scope` changes are any change that triggers a new revision (e.g: changes to containers, add or update scaling rules, changes to Dapr settings, etc.)
+> - `Revision-scope` changes are any change that triggers a new revision (e.g: changes to containers, add or update scaling rules, changes to Dapr settings, etc.)
-`Application-scope` changes don't create revisions (e.g: changes to traffic splitting rules, turning ingress on or off, changes to secret values, etc.)
+> - `Application-scope` changes don't create revisions (e.g: changes to traffic splitting rules, turning ingress on or off, changes to secret values, etc.)

 ### Create your first revision